Friday, December 28, 2012

 Esto y lo Otro:

-Locally Gladys Galdamez and Susan Stowell have teamed up with other creative people to open a new retail outlet: Esto y lo Otro, which Goggle translates as That and the Other.
+Gladys Galdamez and Susan Stowell have teamed up with other creative people to open a new retail outlet: Esto y lo Otro, which Google translates as That and the Other.
 But, I am guessing it means something closer to This and That.

-Take a few extra minutes to browse through the beautiful jewelry creations by Todd Pierce.
-Pretty cool stuff!
+Take a few extra minutes to browse through the beautiful jewelry creations!

 It is a novel loosely based on her life growing up “at the end of a dusty road on a remote and desolate West Texas farm known as Lonesome Knob.”

-I bought a copy and plan to read it tonight.
-Best wishes Kay for much success with your book.
+Best wishes, Kay, for much success with your book.